PelionIoT/manifest-tool/README.md

       the [`manifest-tool public-key`](#manifest-tool-public-key)
       command.

-* Upload the new firmware binary to a server that your devices can access, and obtain the URL for the uploaded firmware binary.
+* Upload the new firmware image to a server that your devices can access.

 * A configuration file in JSON or YAML format.

     Configuration file format:
     ```yaml
-    vendor:  # One of "domain" or "vendor-id" fields are expected
+    vendor:  # One of "domain" or "vendor-id" fields are expected.
       domain: pelion.com  # FW owner domain.
+Used to generate a vendor UUID.
-Expected to include a dot (".")
+                          # Expected to include a dot (".").
-                          # Will be used to generate a vendor UUID
-      # or
+      # OR
-      vendor-id: fa6b4a53d5ad5fdfbe9de663e4d41ffe  # Valid vendor UUID
+      vendor-id: fa6b4a53d5ad5fdfbe9de663e4d41ffe  # Valid vendor UUID.
-      custom-data-path: my.custom-data.bin # Vendor's custom data file -
+      custom-data-path: my.custom-data.bin # Vendor's custom data file
                                            #  to be passed to the target devices.
-                                           # only relevant for manifest v3 format.
+                                           # Only relevant for manifest v3 format.

     device:  # One of "model-name" or "class-id" fields are expected
-      model-name: Smart Slippers  # A device model name
-                                  # Will be used to generate a device-class UUID
+      model-name: Smart Slippers  # A device model name.
+Used to generate a class UUID.
-      # or
+      # OR
-      class-id: 327c726ac6e54f7a82fbf1d3beda80f0  # Valid device-class UUID
+      class-id: 327c726ac6e54f7a82fbf1d3beda80f0  # Valid device-class UUID.

-    priority: 1  #  Update priority as will be passed to authorization callback
+    priority: 1  # Update priority as will be passed to authorization callback.
-                 #  implemented by application on a device side
+                 # Implemented by application on a device side.

     payload:
-      url: http://some-url.com/files?id=1234  # File storage URL for devices to
+      url: http://some-url.com/files?id=1234  # Address from which the device downloads
-                                              # acquire the FW candidate
+                                              #  the candidate payload.
+                                              # Obtained by clicking "Copy HTTP URL" on
+                                              # the Firmware image details screen
+                                              # in Device Management Portal,
+                                              #  or by copying the `datafile` attribute.
-      file-path: ./my.fw.bin  # Update candidate local file - for digest
+      file-path: ./my.fw.bin  # Local path to the candidate payload file
+                              #  or the delta patch file.
-                              # calculation & signing
+                              # Used for digest calculation & signing.
-      format: raw-binary  # one of following:
+      format: raw-binary  # One of following:
-                          #  raw-binary - for full image update campaigns
+                          #  raw-binary       - full image update campaigns.
-                          #  arm-patch-stream - for delta update campaigns
+                          #  arm-patch-stream - delta patch update campaigns.
+                          # For manifest v3 only:
+                          #  encrypted-raw    - full image update with encrypted image.
+      encrypted:  # Required for 'encrypted-raw' format.
+        digest: 3725565932eb5b9fbd5767a3a534cb6a1a87813e0b4a76deacb9b36695c71307
+                      # The encrypted payload digest.
+                      # Obtained by copying the `encrypted_datafile_checksum` attribute
+                      # from the Firmware image details screen in Device Management Portal.
+        size: 471304  # The encrypted payload size.
+                      # Obtained by copying the `encrypted_datafile_size` attribute
+                      # from the Firmware image details screen in Device Management Portal.

-    component: MAIN  # [Optional] The name of the component to be updated - only relevant for manifest v3 format.
+    component: MAIN  # [Optional] The name of the component to be updated
+                     #  only relevant for manifest v3 format.
-                     # If omitted "MAIN" component name will be used for updating
+                     # Set to "MAIN" by default for updating
-                     # the main application image
+                     #  the main application image.

-    sign-image: True  # [Optional] Boolean field accepting True/False values - only
+    sign-image: True  # [Optional] Boolean field accepting True/False values.
-                      # relevant for manifest v3 format.
+                      # Only relevant for manifest v3 format.
                       # When Set to True - 64 Bytes raw signature over the installed
                       #  image will be added to the manifest.
                       # Image signature can be used for cases when device bootloader
-                      # expects to work with signed images (e.g. secure-boot)
+                      #  expects to work with signed images (e.g. secure-boot).
-                      # When omitted False value is assumed
+                      # Set to False by default.
     ```

 **Example**